List of boundary cases of the United States Supreme Court: Illinois v. Missouri (1970)

 Illinois v.
 Missouri, 399 U.S. 146 (1970), was a per curiam decision determining a boundary line between the states of Illinois and Missouri.
 The case specifically assigned ownership of several islands in the Mississippi River.
 The court referred the case to a special master who filed a report, which was adopted by the court, decreeing that:

 (1) The boundary line between the States of Illinois and Missouri for the geographical area involved in this action is hereby determined and decreed to consist of the following legal description: ...

 the body of land given identification in the evidence as "Kaskaskia Island" is hereby confirmed as against Missouri and decreed to exist in Illinois.

 the body of land given identification in the evidence as "Beaver Island" is hereby confirmed as against Missouri and decreed to exist in Illinois.

 right claimed by Missouri to each of the two bodies of land given identification severally in the evidence as "Cottonwoods" and "Roth Island" is hereby sustained as against Illinois and decreed to exist in Missouri.

 New Hampshire v.
 Maine (1977)

 New Hampshire v.
 Maine, 426 U.S. 363 (1977), held that the boundary between the states of New Hampshire and Maine was fixed by the 1740 decree of King George II of Great Britain.
 Both sides entered into a consent decree which was accepted by the special master appointed by the Court.

+Kentucky v.
+Indiana (1985)

+Kentucky v.
+Indiana, 474 U.S. 1 (1985), settled a dispute over the boundary line between Kentucky and Indiana based on the low-water mark of Ohio River.